 "Bring Me to Life" Evanescence

-"What I've Done" and "If You Only Knew" are both songs connected to dialogue in On the Brink, dialogue centering around an important loss that affects the entire novel plot.
-"Bring Me to Life" also centers around the loss, and more specifically the effects of it.
-All of these songs have been placed with imaginary movie trailers for the novel at some point, although "What I've Done" is the one that's stuck.
+"What I've Done" and "If You Only Knew" are both connected to dialogue centering around an important loss that affects the entire novel.
+"Bring Me to Life" is also about the loss, more specifically, the effects of it.

-The third CHOSEN FOUR book, written the summer after ninth grade.
+The third book was written the summer after ninth grade.

 "Sing" My Chemical Romance